 A new designer three bedroom residence overlooking the vineyard was established in 2011 and is currently used as owners residence, however is capable of being used as a corporate retreat, having been designed with entertaining in mind with a host of quality features for ease and practicality of service and comfort whether for guests or domestic use.
 The homestead boasts the inclusion of a fully insulated cellar with a capacity of 2,000 dozen bottles of wine and is designed for access with pallet jack.
 (Homestead floorplans available upon request).

-Ideally located only a couple of minutes out of Lilydale and just 20 minutes approximately from Launceston on the Tamar Valley and North East Wine Route, the vineyard is in a perfect spot for visitors and locals to frequent for tastings and meals, for brides and grooms for weddings, for corporate lunches and dinners, and ease of access for tourist traffic.
+Ideally located only a couple of minutes out of Lilydale and just 20-25 minutes approximately from Launceston on the Tamar Valley and North East Wine Route, the vineyard is in a perfect spot for visitors and locals to frequent for tastings and meals, for brides and grooms for weddings, for corporate lunches and dinners, and ease of access for tourist traffic.
 From a tourism perspective the North East Rail Trail is expected to bring 30,000 additional visitors per year to the region, principally aimed at recreational tourists wishing to experience the walking and cycling tracks accessed from the old railway line, and has been approved as part of The Strategic Infrastructure Corridors (Strategic and Recreational Use) Bill 2016.
-Federally funded and to be managed by the Dorset Council, with development and construction anticipated to start in mid 2017 brings with it an exciting opportunity for visitors of the trail passing directly adjacent to the property.
+Federally funded and to be managed by the Dorset Council, bringing with it an exciting opportunity for visitors of the historic trail passing directly adjacent to the property when operational.

 There is a good reason why Tasmania continues to attract people wanting to relocate or add Tasmanian wine, food and tourist ventures to their portfolio and lifestyle.
 Fresh air, reliable climate and rainfall with four seasons, flavour, variety and sensory delights are everywhere.
 Leaning Church has them in abundance and not just the wines.
 Fresh herbs are cultured for the chefs at cellar-door, a fully reticulated vegetable garden has been established on property to enhance the experience and concept of Paddock to Plate.
 The natural spring fed dams have a resident population of at least five Platypus, the gardens and native bush provide a habitat for local birds and wildlife including for bees and would be ideal for locating bee hives for honey collection if desired.

 Copies of current winemaking contracts and grapes sale contracts can be made available to prospective purchasers along with financials and more detailed projections and budgets upon the signing of relevant privacy and non-disclosure agreements.
-The business is currently operated under two business entities (1) vineyard and wines plus (2) events and catering (which presently encompasses other outlets).
+The business is currently operated under two business entities (1) vineyard and wines plus (2) events and catering (which presently includes cellar door and functions).

 This is an exciting established operation with a strong profile within the Tasmanian wine industry, and a historical track record with mature vineyards of 28 years.
-As previously mentioned the current land area is 18.56 hectares (just over 45.8 acres) - with 6.29 ha (15.5 acres under vine).
-Importantly for those with expansion in mind there is an adjoining title of 70 acres (28.5 hectares) that has recently been cleared and is being returned to pasture land, that may be purchased for an additional planting area of at least 10 hectares to further supplement wine production or grape sales.
-Further details will be provided to interested parties.
+As previously mentioned the current land area is 18.56 hectares (just over 45.8 acres) – with 6.29 ha (15.5 acres under vine).
+Importantly for those with expansion in mind there are other land holdings in near proximity that may potentially be purchased for additional planting areas to further supplement wine production or grape sales.
+Further details can be discussed with interested parties.